With Credit Card Rates Rising, Here’s How to Ask for a Better Deal

-Swiping your credit card has now become more expensive than ever, and it’s because credit card interest rates are rising crazy fast.
 That’s why we think you should call your credit card company and ask for a better rate — pronto.

-Your credit card’s interest rate, also known as an APR, has probably gone up just like all the other credit cards have.
-(Most credit cards have a variable rate.)
-Have you checked lately?
-If you have an unpaid balance, your card is probably charging you a surprising amount of interest on it right now.
+Have you checked your rate lately?
+If you have an unpaid balance, your card is probably charging you a surprising amount of interest compared to just a few years ago.

 You don’t have to sit still for this.
 Just take a little initiative and call your credit card provider.